s-victor/TinyPedal/docs/customization.md

     *delta
 Estimated delta fuel consumption reading.
 Positive value indicates an increase in consumption, while negative indicates a decrease in consumption.

-    *end
-Estimated remaining fuel reading at the end of current stint before pit.
+    *early
+Estimate number of pit stop counts when making an early pit stop at end of current lap.
+This value will be close to `pits` value when remaining fuel is very low.

+Example usage, when this value is just below 1.0, such as `0.97`, it indicates an early pit stop can be made right at the end of current lap with amount refueling according to `refuel` reading that can last to the end of race.

     *laps
 Estimated laps reading that current fuel can last.